fjp321/sassy/README.md

 to give full permission to the scripts.
 If this isn't okay with you, the user, then assign permissions as you deem fit.
 However, lack of executable permission will break things.
 ## Important Note
 ### No Safety Checks
 This script is like the wild west, there are **no safety checks**.
-I highly encourage you, the user, to at least peruse throught the install script and config files to make sure things won't break.
+I highly encourage you, the user, to at least peruse throught the install scripts and config files to make sure things won't break.
 ### Openrc
 This script will create an **openrc** system, no systemd here.
 ### AMD64
 This script is for **amd64** processors.
 ## Todo
-- [ ] Update install script to exit on bad stage 3 checksum
+- [ ] Update install.sh to exit on bad stage 3 checksum